 According to the Albany Times Union, Foland was in court last week on charges of tax evasion.
 Prosecutors say he has failed to file several years worth of state income taxes.
 An alleged member of the sovereign citizen movement, Foland apparently doesn’t deal well with authority.
-At his arraignment before Albany County Judge Stephen Herrick, Foland repeatedly called the judge “Steve.”
+At his arraignment before Albany County Judge Stephen Herrick, Foland repeatedly called the judge by his first name, “Steve.”

 Calling a judge by his or her first name is never a good way to make a first impression.
-Especially when the judge is setting your bail.
+Especially when the judge has yet to set your bail.

 The arraignment proceeded steadily down hill.
 When the judge asked Foland to confirm his name, Foland refused.
 Exasperated, the judge tried to confirm Foland’s identity by showing him a DMV photo and asking Foland, “Is that your picture?”

 Not to be defeated by such a “difficult” question, Foland responded, “Is it in your hands?
 That would make it yours.”